-Where this expenditure is for rail rolling stock and infrastructure that will be owned by the 100% council subsidiary Greater Wellington Rail Limited it is treated as an investment in this subsidiary.
+Where this expenditure is for rail rolling stock and infrastructure that will be owned by the 100% council subsidiary Greater Wellington Rail Limited it is treated as an investment in this subsidiary

 This statement is not an income statement.
-It excludes all non cash transactions such as depreciation and valuations.
+It excludes all non-cash transactions such as depreciation and valuations.

 For more information on the revenue and financing mechanisms applicable to this group of activities, please refer to GWRC's Revenue and Financing Policy.
-All figures on this page exclude GST

-Council Controlled Organisations and investments - Tā te Kaunihera Rōpū me ngā Mahi Haumi
+Tā te Kaunihera Rōpū me ngā Mahi Haumi - Council Controlled Organisations and investments